uisautomation/hydra-consent-app/doc/developer.rst

 `````````````````````````````````````````````````

 There is a `docker-compose <https://docs.docker.com/compose/>`_ file at the
-top-level of the project_name repository which contains configuration allowing the
+top-level of the ucamoauth2consent repository which contains configuration allowing the
 application container to be launched in a development mode.
 In this mode the
 application repository is mounted **read-only** as a volume within the container
 over the top of the application code so changes are reflected within the